johnamdickson/portfolio-project-1/README.md

 ### Validator Testing

 - HTML
-  - No errors were returned for each page when passing through the official W3C valifattor
+  - No errors were returned for each page when passing through the official W3C validator:
     - [Home Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjohnamdickson.github.io%2FPortfolio-Project-1%2Findex.html)
     - [Get Started Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjohnamdickson.github.io%2FPortfolio-Project-1%2Fget-started.html)
     - [Sign Up Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjohnamdickson.github.io%2FPortfolio-Project-1%2Fsign-up.html)
     - [Thank You Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjohnamdickson.github.io%2FPortfolio-Project-1%2Fthank-you.html)

 - CSS
-  - No errors were found when passing through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjohnamdickson.github.io%2FPortfolio-Project-1%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+  - No errors were found when passing CSS code through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjohnamdickson.github.io%2FPortfolio-Project-1%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 - Accessibility
   - The accessibility of each of the main pages was checked using the lighthouse tool in devtools with a score within the 90 - 100% bracket for all metrics.